tinyhoot/SubnauticaRandomiser/README.md

 3. Extract this mod into your Subnautica/QMods folder
    1. (Optional) Edit the config in the in-game options menu to your liking
    2. Press the "Randomise with new seed" button
+   3. Restart the game to apply your changes
 4. Enjoy!

 ## How to Build